 My lab is broadly interested in the mechanisms of signaling and transport across cellular membranes.
-Our research encompasses several protein families: Nramp transporters that use a proton gradient to facilitate the entry of divalent ions (iron and manganese in particular) into cells; non-classical cadherins involved in cellular adhesion and signaling; ABC transporters that use ATP to fuel substrate transport; and ion channels important to sensing temperature and painful stimuli.
-We use a variety of cell-based and in vitro biochemical assays, x-ray crystallography, and computational techniques (molecular dynamics simulations and bioinformatics analyses) to discover how these important proteins function in cells.
+We use a variety of cell-based and in vitro biochemical assays, x-ray crystallography, cryogenic electron microscopy, and computational techniques (e.g., molecular dynamics simulations and bioinformatics analyses) to discover how these important proteins function in cells.
 Below are brief descriptions that illustrate our approaches and goals for specific projects.

 Metals like iron and manganese are essential to physiological processes such as oxygen transport and energy metabolism.
 Nramps (Natural Resistance-Associated Macrophage Proteins) are transition metal transporters found in all kingdoms of life.
 They are the primary manganese importers in bacteria, and important metal uptake systems in plants, fungi, and animals.
 In humans, Nramp1 is part of the immune system’s metal withdrawal to counter microbial pathogens, while Nramp2 is responsible for dietary and cellular uptake of non-heme iron.
 Nramps are thus crucial for adequate supply of these metals while avoiding toxicity from over-accumulation.
-The goal of this project is to determine at atomic resolution the molecular mechanism of metal-ion transport by the Nramp family of proteins, including conformational change mechanisms, metal selectivity, and the role of protons and pH in regulating transport.
+The goal of this project is to determine at atomic resolution the molecular mechanism of metal-ion transport by Nramps and distantly related Nramp-like transporters, including conformational change mechanisms, metal selectivity, and the role of protons and pH in regulating transport.

 As the brain develops, neurons play a complex game of Twister to keep their neuronal processes from getting tangled up and improperly wired.
 For example, dendrites exhibit self-avoidance – avoid contact with other dendrites from the same neuron.
 In higher animals, the clustered protocadherins (cPCDHs) mediate this self-avoidance.
 Each cell has a random but unique set to distinguish it from neighboring cells.
 The cPCDHs create a biological ‘AND’ gate: a cell recognizes itself if and only if all expressed isoforms form homophilic interactions.
-Mutations in these proteins are linked to neurodegenerative diseases and schizophrenia.
+Mutations in these proteins or their gene regulatory regions are linked to several neuropsychiatric diseases including bipolar disorder and schizophrenia.